 The car has been spotted in prototype form regularly since its unveiling.
 It’s been spotted in gorgeous cherry red, while a September appearance showed the car in an incredible white design, reminiscent of the Stormtroopers from Star Wars:

 These appearances have shown little of the interior, but rare snapshots show a giant curved central touchscreen as well as a weirdly-shaped steering wheel.
-In the now-public snapshot, the console is set to visualize “Plaid Mode,” yet another Spaceballs reference, which is supposed to be one step up from the “Ludicrous Mode” included with the Model S, X and 3.
+The wheel was demonstrated at the company’s annual investor conference in the summer.
+In a now-public snapshot, the console is set to visualize “Plaid Mode,” yet another Spaceballs reference, which is supposed to be one step up from the “Ludicrous Mode” included with the Model S, X and 3.

 Other users have taken matters into their own hands by photoshopping the car into a variety of colors, including a dazzling blue, toxic green, midnight silver, and even the shade of green chosen by the Australian government to make cigarette packages less appealing.
 Unfortunately, with Tesla scaling back its color options where it can, these exotic choices may remain a fantasy.